zerustech/macos-install/README.md

 ## Install Adobe CS6
-1. Insert the installation DVD into the DVD drive, and create an ISO image as follows, which will be used for any installations in the future to avoid damaging the DVD:
+1. Insert the installation DVD into the DVD drive, and create an ISO image as follows, which will be used for any installations in the future to protect the DVD from wear and tear:
 ```bash
 $ diskutil list
 $ # Find the <disk-name> of the Adobe CS6 dvd.